gbernady/git-credential-op/README.md

 ## Usage

-Make sure you have the latest version of [1Password CLI](https://developer.1password.com/docs/cli/get-started/) installed on your system and you signed in to your 1Password account.
+Make sure you have the latest version of [1Password CLI](https://developer.1password.com/docs/cli/get-started/) installed on your system and you are signed in to your 1Password account.
 If everything is set up correctly, you should be able to list your vaults by running `op vault ls` in your terminal:

 ```sh
 $ op vault ls